LeviBickel/Biscuits/README.md

 # Biscuits
-Download this repository, extract setup files, and run the setup.exe to install.
+Download the version, extract setup files, and run the setup to install.
 Additionally I have included some screen shots in the download for the SQL Server and Active Directory requirements.